sanghapriya/Learn_Blockchain_in_2_months/README.md

 # Learn_Blockchain_in_2_months
-This is the code for "Learn Blockchain in 2 Months" by Siraj Raval on Youtube
+My plan to "Learn Blockchain in 2 Months" inspired from Siraj Raval

 ## Overview